planetarysoftware/TSC/Lifecycle.md

 #### Approved Licenses

 At this time the Planetary Software Organization is only accepting projects which use an MIT, BSD, ISC, Apache2, or UnLicense license.

-If you think another license would be appropriate, please submit an Issue.
+If the project requires another license, an exception may be made but the need for this exception must be clearly documented in the project's application.

 ### 5. TSC Review - Issue Created